Avoid sleeping problems due to baby separation

 Keep

-Guiding your child through phases of baby separation anxiety is not
+Guiding your child through phases of baby separation anxiety isn't

 But it is rewarding to help your child in this big step: giving